Single rider: Operations

 In practice, a single-rider line is available adjacent to the main entrance of the attraction.
-It is often manned by a park employee who will remind guests of any important policies.
+It is often staffed by a park employee who will remind guests of any important policies.
 The line may bypass pre-show elements of the attraction; again, this is a trade-off that allows a much shorter wait in line.
 Typically, the line ends at the loading platform, where another employee is stationed.
 This employee will sort out the arriving guests from the main line and direct them to the ride vehicles.
 When an empty seat becomes available, the employee will direct the person at the front of the single-rider line to take the empty seat.

 The actual movement of the line is subject to many variables, including the loading speed of the attraction and, sometimes, the park's management style for dealing with such lines.
 Some parks will use single riders to fill odd-numbered seating configurations every time, while others will actively attempt to balance out the ride vehicle with guests in the main line, even inviting guests from further back in the main line to come forward and board.
 Generally, single rider lines are used for rides which have vehicles of four to eight people and are popular.
 Single rider lines can reduce wait times by 80% or more.
 Some rides may seat three individuals across, and due to the number of couples that visit theme parks, the third individual is needed to fill the row.
 Because single rider lines are normally used to fill up otherwise empty seats, they have no direct, negative impact on the main queue.
 This is different from paid priority queues, in which visitors are allowed to jump the main queue for an upcharge, taking away available rides.

 In most cases, a guest using a single-rider line must meet the normal rider requirements for the attraction and must be able to ride in any empty seat presented.
 Therefore, a number of park guests are generally discouraged from using these lines, such as: